Last Updated on by Karl

-First, you should find a phenomenon that is on the peak of its viral growing tendency.
+First, you should find a phenomenon that is at the peak of its viral growing tendency.

 The best ways to discover the most well-known topics, stories, and trends are thoroughly described by Search Engine Watch.
-It is obvious that if such a search item “Royal Wedding” was on top of the hottest news searches in 2011, it will be far from top in 2016.
+It is obvious that if such a search item “Olympic Games” is on top of the hottest news searches in 2018, it will be far from the top in 2019.
 Have a look at the comparison result from Google Trends (I have randomly taken “Star Wars” as a second search item):

-Star Wars vs. Royal Wedding search statistics in 2016
+Star Wars vs. Olympic Games search statistics in 2018

 The same is when we talk about personalities.
-Donald Trump was the fourth on the list of top trending people in 2015, while now he outnumbers the top searched person in 2015, Lamar Odom.
+Donald Trump was high on the list of top trending people in 2015 and 2016, while now he's below “bitcoin” that came from almost nothing.